bencsikandrei/count-osm/README.md

 Minimal dependency, fast to compile and fast to run OSM entities counter (nodes, ways, relations).

+## NOTE

+For now, and until I have some time to move the code from there, the actual usage is under `test`.
+There is only a phony file in the include dir.
+All the magic happens in test.

 ## Requires

 * g++11/clang-13 or higher